-Suet Cakes.
-Suet cakes are a great boredom buster for chickens.
-Bored chickens may peck at each other or otherwise behavior badly, so give them this fun treat to help.
+Suet cakes are a great boredom buster for the flock.
+Bored chickens may peck at each other or otherwise behavior badly, so give them this fun snack to help.
 Bonus, it contains healthy fats like coconut oil to give them a calorie boost in winter.

 These suet cake treats work great when frozen, so they are perfect for helping hot hens cool off in the middle of the summer.
 Try these suet cakes here.